jboss-developer/jboss-stacks-client/CONTRIBUTING.md

 Basic Steps
 -----------

-To contribute with Stacks, clone your own fork instead of cloning the main Quickstarts repository, commit your work on topic branches and make pull requests.
+To contribute with Stacks client, clone your own fork instead of cloning the main Stacks client repository, commit your work on topic branches and make pull requests.
 In detail:

 1. [Fork](http://help.github.com/fork-a-repo/) the project.